NYC strip clubs sue New York state over COVID shutdown

 NYC strip clubs sue New York state over COVID shutdownNew

 NEW YORK (AP) — A group of New York City strip clubs are suing New York state, saying it’s not fair that they’re being kept closed when everything from axe-throwing venues to bars with live music and casinos can open up.
-The lawsuit filed in Manhattan federal court Thursday claimed that thousands of employees are forced out of work by the state’s ban.
-The “exotic dancing” clubs including “Starlet’s,” “Sugar Daddy’s” and “Gallagher’s 2000” asked the court to declare it a violation of the First Amendment to keep their clubs closed while letting other enclosed establishments open up.
-The lawsuit comes as the state’s widening of rules for bars and restaurants have led many to open this week.
-A message for comment was left with a Cuomo spokesperson.
+The Manhattan federal court lawsuit Thursday claimed thousands of employees are forced out of work by the state’s ban.
+The “exotic dancing” clubs including “Starlet’s,” “Sugar Daddy’s” and “Gallagher’s 2000” sought a declaration that it’s unconstitutional to keep their clubs closed while similar enclosed establishments open up.
+The lawsuit comes as the state widens rules for bars and restaurants.
+A Cuomo spokesperson said science and common sense dictate no exotic dancing be permitted now.